 I am interested in studying traumatic brain injuries as a medical student.
 I know some things about it, but not holistic treatments yet.
 I rely on traditional medicine for basic approaches but want to extend my research to new ways of coping and curing this malady.
 Few people think about TBI unless they know someone affected.
 I am interested in helping a young boxer my fellow students and I know from our gym.
-We see him at the punching bag every evening and he has shared the fact that he has the condition and enjoys a workout to alleviate symptoms.
+We see him punching the bag every evening and he has shared the fact that he has the condition and enjoys a workout to alleviate symptoms.
 Thus, the first piece of the puzzle is in place: exercise.
 He also jogs for his training and this compounds are certainty that working out helps TBI in many cases.
 We will test our hypothesis.
 We have interviewed him extensively and also some of his friends, many of whom served in the armed forces in the Middle East.

 We know that traumatic brain injury means that brain cells die from some kind of trauma such as might occur in combat, or from lack of oxygen.
 This is most common in children.
 Blood plasma seeps into surrounding brain tissue resulting in dangerous inflammation and a compromised blood flow.
 The damage area then can become dormant or fully non-functional.
 Hyperbaric oxygen is the recommended treatment and can bring out significant healing.
 I am going to suggest to the boxer that he seek this road to recovery.